raph080/ImGuiHydraEditor/README.md

 # ImGui Hydra Editor

-ImGui Hydra Editor is a USD editor written in c++.
+ImGui Hydra Editor is a USD editor written in c++ with the ImGui and OpenUSD frameworks.

+![UI preview of ImGui Hydra Editor](resources/preview.png)

 This project acts as a playground for USD, and most particularly Hydra.
-Therefore, the structure of the application is simple and not over-engineered.
+Therefore, the structure of the application remains simple and not over-engineered.

-![UI preview of ImGui Hydra Editor](resources/preview.png)

 ## Supported platforms